1Dmarc1/ModifiedMpFile/README.md

 For multiplayer to work all clients need the same mp.wz file.

-## License

-This modified `mp.wz` file is released under the same license as the original Warzone 2100 game.
-Please refer to the LICENSE file included in this repository for more details.

 ## Disclaimer

 This modification is provided as-is and without warranty.
 Use at your own risk.
 The developers and maintainers of this modification are not responsible for any issues or damages that may arise from its use.